Adriano Buzaid: Formula Renault

 Buzaid signed with AKA Lemac for the 2006 Formula Renault 2.0 UK Winter Series, as a precursor to a possible deal for the 2007 series.
 Buzaid teamed up with Adam Christodoulou and Jon Lancaster, and ended up seventh with a best result of second coming in the final race at Croft.
 Buzaid signed for Eucatex for the main series campaign in 2007, and recorded two podiums en route to 13th in the championship.
 A second winter series campaign followed with Fortec Motorsport, and Buzaid again ended seventh, including a win at the final race at Croft.

 Buzaid remained in Formula Renault for the 2008 Formula Renault UK season, and continued with Fortec.
 Buzaid set six pole positions, five fastest laps, and scored five wins as he ended up a highly creditable third place in the championship.
 He was also only one of four drivers to finish every race in the season, along with Alexander Sims, Oliver Webb and Kieren Clark.

 Formula Three

 After Andrew Meyrick's illness ruled him out of the rest of the season, Buzaid was called up by Carlin Motorsport to contest the final round of the British Formula 3 Championship at Donington Park.
 Buzaid finished third and fourth in class giving him 22 points for the weekend.

 Buzaid stepped up to the International Class with T-Sport for the 2009 British Formula 3 season, partnering 2008 British Formula Ford champion Wayne Boyd.
 After teammate Boyd won his first race at Donington Park, Buzaid took his first win (and pole position) the following week at Spa.
 That was his final top-five finish of the season, as he amassed just ten points in the final six races, finishing sixth in the championship.

-Buzaid will stay in the series for the 2010 season, moving across to Carlin.
+Buzaid will stayed in the series for the 2010 season, moving across to Carlin.